Adedeji88/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x,g+x,o+r hello is used to give multiple permissions chmod ugo+x hello is used to give executive permission to everybody chmod 007 hello is used to give the owner and group no permission and all the permissios to other users
+chmod u+x,g+x,o+r hello is used to give multiple permissions chmod ugo+x hello is used to give executive permission to everybody chmod 007 hello is used to give the owner and group no permission and all the permissios to other users chmod 753 hello is used for setting the file mode to the given mode